 In addition to this, check out whether the radio comes with any form of protection against dust, dirt, and splashes and spills.
-Waterproof radios will definitely make a great choice for mariners.
+Waterproof radios will make a great choice for mariners.

 Similar to your cell phone, the keypad lock feature prevents accidental changes to your working channel.

 When it comes to reliable walkie-talkies, I believe any of the above picks will do quite well.
-What matters is getting a model that will connect you to your party of family while in recreational parks or workmates at your place of work.
+What matters is getting a model that will connect you to your party of the family while in recreational parks or workmates at your place of work.

 Importantly, ensure that you have a license depending on the signals that you intend to transmit on.